Integral points on algebraic subvarieties of period domains: from number fields to finitely generated fields: Hodge theory

 The following result is based on ``Arakelov's inequality''.
-Historically, this started with Arakelov-Parshin \cite{ArakelovShaf} for families of curves of genus at least two, and was then subsequently generalized to more general variations of Hodge structures by Deligne, Faltings, Peters, and Jost-Zuo; see \cite{ArakelovShaf, DeligneII, FaltingsArakelov, Parshin3, Peterss, JostZuo}.
+Historically, this started with Arakelov-Parshin \cite{ArakelovShaf} for families of curves of genus at least two, and was then subsequently generalized to more general variations of Hodge structures by Deligne, Faltings, Peters, and Jost-Zuo; see \cite{ FaltingsArakelov, Peterss, JostZuo}.
 However, to obtain the desired statement for varieties with a quasi-finite period map, we need \emph{in addition} to the aforementioned results the recently established algebraization theorem of Bakker-Brunebarbe-Tsimerman \cite{BakkerBrunebarbeTsimerman}.

-\begin{theorem}[Arakelov's inequality] Let $D$, $\Gamma$, and $X$ be as above.
+\begin{theorem}[Consequence of Arakelov's inequality] Let $D$, $\Gamma$, and $X$ be as above.
 Assume $X$ is quasi-projective over $\CC$ and let $p:X^{\an}\to \Gamma\backslash D$ be a period map with finite fibres.
-Then $X$ is weakly bounded over $\CC$ (see Definition \ref{def:wb}). \end{theorem} \begin{proof} Let $g: C\to X$ be a map as in Definition \ref{def:wb}.
+Then $X$ is weakly bounded over $\CC$ (see Definition \ref{def:wb}). \end{theorem} \begin{proof} If $X$ is smooth, then Theorem \ref{thm:arakelov} can be deduced directly from recent results of Deng \cite{Deng}.
+Indeed, in \emph{loc. cit.} Deng shows that $X$ is in fact "algebraically hyperbolic".
+If $X$ is singular, we argue as follows.

+Let $g: C\to X$ be a map as in Definition \ref{def:wb}.
 The map $f\circ g$ classifies a variation of Hodge structure on $C$; let $\mathscr{V}^{p, k-p}$ be the associated Hodge bundle, and let $\mathscr{F}^p$ be the associated filtration.
+Consider the Griffiths bundle By \cite[Theorem~6.2]{BakkerBrunebarbeTsimerman}, the line bundle $\mathscr{L}$ is ample.
+Thus, to conclude the proof, it suffices to show that $X$ is weakly bounded (in some compactification) with respect to $\mathscr{L}$.